 Gratitude does more than just add joy to your life, it will also help you build your resilience, by focusing on what is important right now and putting things out of your control in the proper perspective.

 When you make gratitude your new normal you will shift your mindset.
 In times of stress or overwhelm, it’s even more important to seek out gratitude pick-me-ups that can help us shift to a happier, more optimistic mindset.
-One that will help you be move from fear to being proactive, adjusting and thriving.
-That will make you a better parent, spouse, boss, worker and friend.
+One that will help you move from fear to being proactive, adjusting, and thriving.
+That will make you a better parent, spouse, boss, worker, and friend.
 And, that’s truly what we all need right now.

 Betty Lochner is a human resources consultant, business coach and expert in workplace communications.
 She is the owner and CEO of Cornerstone Coaching & Training, dedicated to helping individuals, work groups and organizations become better communicators and leaders.
 She is the author of 2 books on communication, and a newly published journal Intentional Gratitude.